 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, edema or body swelling, heart or blood vessel disease, congestive heart failure, low blood pressure, high cholesterol or triglycerides, or a mineral imbalance (such as high or low calcium, magnesium, potassium, or sodium in the blood).
-Tell your doctor if you have diabetes, gout, lupus, allergies, or a history of asthma.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, gout, heart or blood vessel disease, heart failure, high cholesterol, lupus, trouble urinating, allergies, or a history of asthma.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate, problems urinating

 - Confusion, weakness, uneven heartbeat, trouble breathing, numbness in your hands, feet, or lips

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow skin or eyes